ItsLJcool/CNE-Action-Build-Updater/README.md

 Editing this because I want to promote my own CNE Template Generator, i never added a link because i forgor, here is [link](https://github.com/ItsLJcool/Codename-Template-Generator)

+# You place this in your Addons folder in Codename Engine
+> ./addons